livenlearnaday/WeatherApp/README.md

 - To run this project, a valid weatherstack api key is required (to add to local.properties file)

 # API key instruction
+## WeatherStack
-1. visit https://weatherstack.com/ and register an account to get free api key ( 100 calls per month, no credit card needed)
+1. visit https://weatherstack.com/ and register an account to get free api key (100 calls per month)
 2. copy the api key to local.properties file as WEATHERSTACK_KEY e.g. WEATHERSTACK_KEY ="your_api_key"

+## Openweather
+1. visit https://openweathermap.org/ and register an account to get free api key
+2. copy the api key to local.properties file as OPENWEATHER_KEY e.g. OPENWEATHER_KEY ="your_api_key"
+3. Using openweather api, you will also need google map key to generate map coordinates.
+Create a new google cloud project in https://console.cloud.google.com/ and enable Geocoding API for your project.
+4. copy the api key to local.properties file as GOOGLE_MAP_KEY e.g. GOOGLE_MAP_KEY ="your_api_key"

 # Components used: